 Looking for balanced performance at a reasonable price?
 Do you drive calmly and cover small distances?
-Then Sava tyres are the solution for you.
+If so, Sava tyres are the solution for you.

 This is a Slovenian brand of economy tyres specialising in tyres for passenger cars (including SUVs), as well as delivery vans and lorries.
 Thanks to the continuous expansion of its product line and adapting tyres to the needs of customers, Sava products have been popular for years among drivers around the world.

 The enterprise was established in 1920, when entrepreneurs Franc and Peter Sumi, Alojz Pirc and Jozko Veber created the company Atlanta.
-After a series of transformations at the company, Sava emerged in 1946.
+After a series of transformations within the business, Sava emerged in 1946.

-Sava is an affordable and safe solution for those who want to feel safe on the road, regardless of weather conditions, but for whom the price of tyres is important.
-Sava is confirmation of the theory that inexpensive tyres can be good quality and meet the expectations of drivers with different needs.
+Sava is an affordable solution for those who want to feel safe on the road, regardless of weather conditions, but for whom the price of tyres is important.
+This brand confirms the theory that inexpensive tyres can still be of a good quality and meet the expectations of drivers with different needs.

 The name Sava was taken from the river of the same name, which is the largest river after the Danube on the Balkan Peninsula and flows through Slovenia.

-Sava tyres are produced not only in Slovenia, but also in Poland at the Goodyear factory in Dębica.
+Sava tyres are produced not only in Slovenia, but also in Poland at the Goodyear factory in the city of Dębica.

 The Sava Group holding company currently includes more than 30 companies operating in various industries, including commerce, finance, medicine, energy (Ensa is engaged in the production of energy from renewable sources) and tourism (Sava Hotels Bled manages more than a dozen hotels in Slovenia).